 - Taking care of yourself

 Good mental and emotional health can put people into a state of peacefulness and make them feel happy about their lives.
 Without this, people can develop mental disorders and struggle with life.
-Putting the effort into mental health can help us improve life individually and as a society overall.
+Putting effort into mental health can improve life individually and as a society overall.